Cosmian/mse-cli/documentation/docs/microservice_encryption/context.md

 ## Context

-`mse-ctl` also create a file in `$HOME/.config/mse-ctl/context/<uuid.mse>` when a deployment is sucessfully completed.
+`mse-ctl` also creates a file in `$HOME/.config/mse-ctl/context/<uuid.mse>` when a deployment is sucessfully completed.
 This file is designed to be shared with any app users wishing to verify the trustworthiness of the app.

 === "Enclave certificate"